 Way too many people even after being taught how to serve the correct way, choose to serve the incorrect way.
 If this is you, stop it!
 Practise the correct way to get out of your bad habits.

-- The serve is a down to up motion
+- The standard serve is a down to up motion

 - The highest part of the paddle must not be higher than the wrist when you hit the ball